Marc Schenker

 Hawaiian Coastal Design

 It’s not surprising that another locale known for its fabulous beaches would inspire another take on this design trend.
 While Hawaiian shares many traits with the Hamptons style, it has evolved to showcase some unique touches when it comes to design inspired by the beach.
-This technique is characterized by the following traits:- Tropical patterns
+This technique is characterized by the following traits:

 - Neutral colors, but specifically more emphasis on whites